It Chapter Two: Music

 On March 29, 2019, it was announced that English composer, conductor, and pianist Benjamin Wallfisch, who had previously composed original scores for films such as Hidden Figures, Blade Runner 2049 and Shazam!, was set to compose the soundtrack for It Chapter Two, marking this as the second time the composer has worked with director Andy Muschietti, after previously composing the soundtrack for the first It theatrical film in 2017.
 The soundtrack features 45 original tracks that were released on August 30, 2019.

 According to Wallfisch, the score for It Chapter Two features a larger orchestra and choir than previously and draws on both themes from the first film's soundtrack with "more scale and ambition — to reflect the scope of the film", as well as creates new themes to reflect the characters development over the past 27 years.

 Marketing

 The first concept art of the adult versions of the Losers' Club was released on July 2, 2018, as principal photography began.
 The first teaser poster of the film was released on October 31, 2018.
 A first look from the film was shown at the CinemaCon on April 2, 2019.
 A second teaser poster was released on May 9, 2019, along with a teaser trailer.
-On July 17, 2019, the second poster and the theatrical trailer were released at the San Diego Comic-Con.
+On July 17, 2019, the second poster and the theatrical trailer were released at San Diego Comic-Con.
 The studio spent a total of $95 million promoting the film worldwide.